-For the surface, the strongest intensity (greater than 0.5°C) takes place primarily in the eastern half of the region (between 60°W and 10°W) and during the months of May to December (Figure 4a).
-This surface signature of the MHW can be directly associated with atmospheric features as large positive air temperature anomalies are observed which coincide in time and space with the MHW intensity patterns (Figure 4d).
+For the surface, the strongest intensity (greater than $0.5\,^{\circ}\text{C}$) takes place primarily in the eastern half of the region (between 60 and 10°W) and during the months of May to December (Fig. 4a).
+This surface signature of the MHW can be directly associated with atmospheric features as large positive air temperature anomalies are observed, which coincide in time and space with the MHW intensity patterns (Fig. 4d).
 This suggests a direct response of the surface ocean to the atmospheric anomaly.
-The eastern part is characterised by a larger number of peaks from March to December (as seen in the MHW intensity time series for the NASE subregion Figure 3b), whereas moving westwards to the central part of the region, the period of high intensity is reduced to the July to October period forming a single large spatiotemporal peak.
-Furthermore, we note that the pronounced intensity patterns in the eastern part (anomalies larger than 0.75°C) propagate rapidly westward, most notably between 10°W and 70°W at an estimated velocity of ~11m/s (first order estimations based on the slope of the intensity pattern in Figure 4a), starting in July and occurring nearly every month.
-To the west (70°W to 100°W), fast west propagation from signal in the central part of the basin can be observed in October.
-Further west than 80°W a period of strong MHW intensity (July to October) coincides with a period of strong positive air temperature anomalies.
+The eastern part is characterised by a larger number of peaks from March to December (as seen in the MHW intensity time series for the NASE subregion Fig. 3b), whereas moving westwards to the central part of the region, the period of high intensity is reduced to the July to October period, forming a single large spatiotemporal peak.
+Furthermore, we note that the pronounced intensity patterns in the eastern part (anomalies larger than 0.75 °C) propagate rapidly westward, most notably between 10 and 70°W at an estimated velocity of $\sim 11 \, \mathrm{m \, s^{-1}}$ (first-order estimations based on the slope of the intensity pattern in Fig. 4a), starting in July and occurring nearly every month.
+To the west (70) to 100° W), fast west propagation from signal in the central part of the basin can be observed in October.
+Further west than 80° W, a period of strong MHW intensity (July to October) coincides with a period of strong positive air temperature anomalies.

-The patterns of intensity at 40m depth relate strongly with patterns at the surface, namely large intensity in the Eastern half of the region spanning from April to December (Figure 4b).
-Peaks in intensity are smaller than for the surface, and patterns contain less high frequency signal.
-Similarly to the surface, multiple peaks in intensity characterise the eastern part and a single long event the central one (30°W -50°W).
+The patterns of intensity at 40 m depth relate strongly with patterns at the surface, namely large intensity in the eastern half of the region spanning April to December (Fig. 4b).
+Peaks in intensity are smaller than for the surface, and patterns contain less high-frequency signal.
+Similarly to the surface, multiple peaks in intensity characterise the eastern part and a single long event the central part (30-50° W).

-The similarity of the MHW signature at 40m with the surface suggests that the atmospheric-driven MHW at the surface also reaches deeper layers.
-This correlation is confirmed by a depth/time Hovmöller of the NASE region (Figure 4e).
-Across the period from March to November, the region is exposed to several high peaks in MHW intensity at the surface (as seen in Figure 3b).
-These propagate rapidly across the mixed layer which vary from 100m to 20m in depth between winter and summer seasons.
+The similarity of the MHW signature at 40 m to the surface suggests that the atmospheric-driven MHW at the surface also reaches deeper layers.
+This correlation is confirmed by a depth-time Hovmöller diagram of the NASE region (Fig. 4e).
+Across the period from March to November, the region is exposed to several high peaks in MHW intensity at the surface (as seen in Fig. 3b).
+These propagate rapidly across the mixed layer and vary from 100 to 20 m in depth between winter and summer seasons.